A monument and a marker to the Twentieth Massachusetts Volunteers are south of Gettysburg on Hancock Avenue. (39.811449° N, 77.236159° W; map)

 From the front of the monument:

 Form the bronze tablet on the rear of the monument:

 This monument marks the position occupied by the Twentieth Massachusetts Infantry in line of battle July 2nd and 3rd 1863 until advanced to the front of the copse of trees on its immediate right to assist in repelling the charge of Longstreet's Corps.

 This tablet is placed by their comrades in honor of Colonel Paul Joseph Revere

 The tablet was presented by Mrs. Nathaniel Thayer, daughter of Colonel Revere.

-    From one of three iron signs on the south side of the Copse of Trees (below right):
+From one of three iron signs laced by the State of Massachusetts on the south side of the Copse of Trees: